Last Updated: May 22, 2020 at 6:04 p.m.

-The health and safety of our community is of utmost importance to SCU.
-We are committed to keeping our campus healthy and informed of significant new developments.
+SCU is committed to keeping our campus healthy and informed of significant new developments.
 We are working with the local Santa Clara County Public Health Department (SCCPHD) and will share any new information as it arises.
-Please check this website regularly for updates.

 Classes: On March 16, President Kevin O’Brien, S.J., announced that classes and exams will continue to be held online until the end of the spring quarter.